 Nomological network

 In order to examine evidence of construct validity of our proposed facet model, a nomological network linking our constructs with external outcomes was build.
 This network was constructed by examining associations with a set of linear models and zero-order correlations, again with subsample 2.
 Pearson correlations were calculated for each outcome with both facets and domains’ scores.
 One linear model per domain and per criteria was fitted, using all facets included in the domains as predictors, but excluding the domain sum-scores.
-Standardized coefficients for each predictor () were reported, as well as the R2 of the overall model -to represent predictions at the domain level.
+Standardized coefficients for each predictor () were reported, as well as the R2 of the overall model -to represent associations at the domain level.

 To guide the interpretation of the nomological network results, a set of hypotheses derived from research summarized in the introduction were investigated:

 H1.
-SWL will be predicted by facets of neuroticism mimicking NEO-PI-R depression, and facets of extraversion covering positive emotions, with a big to moderate effect size, in line with Schimmack et al. (2004).
-Neuroticism and extraversion will be most important domains in the personality-SWL association.
+SWL will be predicted by facets of emotional stability mimicking NEO-PI-R depression, and facets of extraversion covering positive emotions, with a big to moderate effect size, in line with Schimmack et al. (2004).
+Emotional stability and extraversion will be most important domains in the personality-SWL association.

 H2.
 Conscientiousness will be associated with academic achievement with a small to moderate effect size.
 Openness will entail facets with positive effects and facets with negative effects on GPA scores.